commercialhaskell/stack/doc/build_command.md

 *   *package*, e.g. `stack build foobar`, is the most commonly used target.
-It will try to find the package in the following locations: project packages, extra deps, snapshots, and package index (e.g. Hackage).
-If it's found in the package index, then the latest version of that package from the index is implicitly added to your extra dependencies.
+It will try to find the package in the following locations: project packages, extra-deps, the snapshot, and the package index (e.g. Hackage).
+If it's found in the package index, then the latest version of that package from the index is implicitly added as an extra-dep.

     If the package is a project package, the library and executable components are selected to be built.
 If the `--test` and `--bench` flags are set, then